marudy/web-pro/tools/npm/npm-guide.md

 node -v
 ```

+For more details check npm documentation for [npm-version](https://docs.npmjs.com/cli/version)

 ### Initialialize project

 Starts a process that will create **package.json** file in your current folder.
 While initializing a questionary command line will be initiated where at least **name** and **version** of the project should be provided.